fairDataSociety/fairOS-dfs/README.md

 A pod is a personal drive created by a user in fairOS-dfs.
 It is used to store files and related metadata in a decentralised fashion.
 A pod is always under the control of the user who created it.
 A user can create and store any number of files or directories in a pod.
 The user can share files in his pod with any other user just like in other centralised drives like dropbox.
 Not only users, a pod can be used by decentralised applications (DApp's) to store data related to that user.

-Pod cretion is cheap.
+Pod creation is cheap.
 A user can create multiple pods and use it to organise his data. for ex: Personal-Pod, Applications-Pod etc.

 ### How to build and run dfs?
 - git clone https://github.com/fairdatasociety/fairOS-dfs.git